-After breakfast at our hotel, we started our long drive to Hakodate.
-We took a break at PA Yakumo which is next to Funkawan Panorama Park.
+We started our long drive to Hakodate.
+Along the way, we took a break at PA Yakumo which is next to Funkawan Panorama Park.
 There was an indoor playground for the kids there which was absolutely free!

-After eating, we went for a quick visit of Goryokaku Tower and Fort Goryokaku, which were not particularly interesting for the kids.
+After eating, we went for a quick visit of Goryokaku Tower.

-Next, we visited the Red Brick warehouse district.
+From Goryokaku, we drove on to the Red Brick warehouse district.

-I’m not big on shopping and made a beeline for Snaffles cafe.
+But if you’re looking for something more uniquely Hakodate, head to Snaffles cafe instead.
 Snaffles originated in Hakodate, although it also has cafes in Sapporo and its signature cheesecake can be bought at many souvenir shops in Sapporo, Chitose Airport and even in Singapore.
 However, having tea at Snaffles cafe is still one of my must-do things in Hakodate.
 At their cafe, you can order their signature cheesecake individually instead of buying the whole box.
 And they also serve a wide range of cakes besides their signature cheesecake, which you can enjoy with drinks.

 After tea, I brought the kids to Brick Labo located near to the information counter (same building as Snaffles) for some Lego / Duplo fun – free of charge!

 After waiting for an hour and finally getting our food, I didn’t think it was worth the wait.
 It was way over priced and didn’t pass the taste test either.
 I’ve had lots of seafood throughout Hokkaido and in my opinion, the seafood here was no way up to Hokkaido standards and the price was above average.
 The kids enjoyed the uni gratin (which we mixed with rice for them) though.

 After we caught our first squid, MF insisted on trying so we paid for another squid and let MF fish for it.
 He successfully caught a squid!